 Jackson is a Hall of Famer, known for hitting majestic home runs at the most important times.
 But he was also one of baseball’s biggest failures.
 Reggie is among the all-time leaders in striking out.

-Jackson was a great major league player, but he was even more special because he understood that he was also an entertainer.
+Jackson was a great major league player but was special because he understood that he was an entertainer.